top of page

 • Regional Influencer

-Pending Goals of the Kansas City Chapter
+Goals of the Kansas City Chapter

 • Promote community and workplace health & wellness through prevention and early detection